×

 All about Basalt and Novaculite Properties

 Know all about Basalt and Novaculite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Novaculite belongs to Sedimentary Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Novaculite is Banded, Glassy, Rough, Vitreous.
 Basalt appears Dull and Soft and Novaculite appears Glassy or Pearly.
-The luster of Basalt is not available while that of Novaculite is waxy and dull.
+The luster of Basalt is while that of Novaculite is waxy and dull.
 Basalt is available in black, brown, light to dark grey colors whereas Novaculite is available in black, brown, green, grey, red, white colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Novaculite are cemetery markers, gemstone, in aquifers, in fire-starting tools, jewelry, manufacture of tools, pebbles are used in ball mills to grind in ceramics industry, to determine the gold content of jewelry.